 Psoriasis

-Psoriasis is a chronic autoimmune condition that primarily affects the skin, causing the immune system to speed up the life cycle of skin cells.
-This rapid turnover leads to a buildup of cells on the surface of the skin, forming inflamed, scaly patches.
+Psoriasis is a chronic autoimmune condition that primarily affects the skin.
+It causes the immune system to accelerate the life cycle of skin cells, leading to a buildup of inflamed, scaly patches on the surface of the skin.
 Psoriasis is not contagious and can range from mild to severe.
-While it most commonly affects the skin, it is a systemic disease that can also be associated with other health conditions, including psoriatic arthritis, cardiovascular disease, and metabolic disorders.
+Although it primarily affects the skin, it is a systemic disease and may be associated with other conditions such as psoriatic arthritis, cardiovascular disease, and metabolic disorders.

-Symptoms of psoriasis vary depending on the type and severity of the condition.
-The most common form, plaque psoriasis, causes raised, red patches covered with silvery-white scales, often appearing on the elbows, knees, scalp, and lower back.
-Other symptoms may include itching, burning, or soreness, dry or cracked skin that may bleed, and thickened or pitted nails.
-Some people experience joint pain and stiffness, which can be a sign of psoriatic arthritis.
+Symptoms vary based on the type and severity of psoriasis.
+The most common form, plaque psoriasis, causes raised red patches covered with silvery-white scales, often appearing on the elbows, knees, scalp, and lower back.
+Other symptoms may include itching, burning, soreness, cracked skin that may bleed, and changes to the nails.
+Some individuals also experience joint pain and stiffness, which may indicate psoriatic arthritis.

 Vitiligo

-Vitiligo is a long-term autoimmune condition in which the immune system attacks melanocytes, the cells responsible for producing skin pigment (melanin).
-As these cells are destroyed or stop functioning, patches of skin lose their color and become white or lighter than the surrounding skin.
-Vitiligo can affect people of all ages, skin tones, and ethnic backgrounds, and while it mainly impacts appearance, it does not directly harm physical health.
-The condition can be unpredictable, with periods of stability and progression.
+Vitiligo is a long-term autoimmune condition in which the immune system attacks melanocytes, the cells responsible for producing skin pigment.
+As these cells are damaged or destroyed, patches of skin lose their colour and appear lighter than the surrounding skin.
+Vitiligo can affect people of all ages and skin tones and is characterized by an unpredictable course.

-The most common symptom of vitiligo is the appearance of smooth, depigmented patches on the skin, often starting on the hands, face, arms, feet, or around body openings.
-Hair growing in affected areas may turn white or gray, and some people experience changes in color inside the mouth or nose.
-Vitiligo does not usually cause pain or itching, but the visible changes can have significant emotional and psychological effects, especially when patches spread or appear on exposed areas.
+The most common symptom of vitiligo is the development of smooth, depigmented patches of skin, often appearing on the hands, face, arms, feet, or around body openings.
+Hair in affected areas may turn white or gray, and some individuals experience pigment loss inside the mouth or nose.
+While vitiligo does not typically cause physical discomfort, its visible nature can have a significant emotional and psychological impact.

-Treatment for vitiligo aims to restore skin color where possible, slow the progression of depigmentation, and improve quality of life.
-Options include topical corticosteroids and calcineurin inhibitors, light-based therapies such as narrowband UVB, and newer targeted treatments that modulate immune activity.
-In some cases, surgical procedures like skin grafting may be considered for stable vitiligo.
-Sun protection, cosmetic camouflage, and counseling or support groups are also important parts of comprehensive care.
+Treatment for vitiligo focuses on restoring skin colour where possible, slowing disease progression, and improving quality of life.
+Options may include topical therapies, light-based treatments such as narrowband UVB, and newer immune-modulating medications.
+Sun protection, cosmetic camouflage, and psychological support are also important components of comprehensive care.

-Stay tuned for Part 4 of our ongoing series on autoimmune disease, which will cover neurological and blood related conditions.
+Stay tuned for Part 4 of our ongoing autoimmune disease series, which will explore neurological and blood-related autoimmune conditions.

 This page is also available in: